Orin-beep/PlasGO/README.md

 PlasGO is a Python library __(Linux or Ubuntu only)__ for predicting Gene Ontology (GO) terms of plasmid-encoded proteins.
 PlasGO is designed as a hierarchical architecture that leverages the powerful foundation protein language model (ProtTrans-ProtT5) to learn the local context within protein sentences and a BERT model to capture the global context within plasmid sentences.

-You can use PlasGO in two ways: 1) __alignment-based method__: run the `plasgo_diamond.py` script to align your query proteins against our pre-annotated protein database, which consists of 678,196 non-redundant plasmid-encoded proteins and their predicted high-confidence GO terms; 2) __learning-based method__: run the `plasgo_predict.py` script to predict high-confidence GO terms for your query proteins when they do not have significant alignments to the pre-annotated database.
+You can use PlasGO in two ways: 1) __alignment-based method__: run the `plasgo_diamond.py` script to align your query proteins against our pre-annotated protein database, which consists of 678,196 non-redundant plasmid-encoded proteins and their predicted high-confidence GO terms by PlasGO; 2) __learning-based method__: run the `plasgo_predict.py` script to predict high-confidence GO terms for your query proteins when they do not have significant alignments to the pre-annotated database.

 ### E-mail: yongxinji2-c@my.cityu.edu.hk